Decomposing Network Influence: Social Influence Regression: Empirical Application

 \subsection{Parameters with direct effect}

-What variables have a direct effect on the level of conflict between countries?
+We first parameterize the model by identifying variables that we hypothesize have a direct impact on material conflict patterns between countries.
 There are a number of the standard explanations provided in the conflict literature.
 Inertia and reprocity top the list.
 Conflict in period $t$ is affected by what occurred previously in period $t-1$.
 This is autoregressive dependence.
 The expectation is that a dyad engaged in conflict in the previous period is more likely to be engaged in conflict in the next.

 A lagged reciprocity parameter embodies the common argument that if country $j$ receives conflict from $i$ in period $t$, that in period $t+1$ $j$ may retaliate by sending conflict to $i$.
-The argument that reciprocity is likely to occur in conflict networks is certainly not novel, and has its roots in well known theories involving cooperation and conflict between states \citep{richardson:1960,choucri:north:1972,rajmaira:ward:1990,goldstein:1992}.
+The argument that reciprocity is likely to occur in conflict networks is certainly not novel, and has its roots in well known theories involving cooperation and conflict between states \citep{richardson:1960,choucri:north:1972,goldstein:1992}.

 A number of exogenous explanations have often been used to explain conflicts between dyads.
 One of the most common relates to the role of geography.
 Apart from conflict involving major powers, conflict between countries that are geographically proximate is typical \citep{bremer:1992,diehl:goertz:2000,carter:goemans:2011}.
-Figure~\ref{fig:icews} provides some evidence for the tendency of conflict to occur between countries within the same region.
-The minimum, logged distance between the dyads operationalizes this covariate.\footnote{Minimum distance estimation was conducted using the \pkg{CShapes} package \citep{weidmann:etal:2010a}.}
+Figure~\ref{fig:icews} demonstrates evidence of regional conflict patterns, as indicated by the clustering of similarly colored nodes, which represent countries within the same geographic region.
+This clustering suggests that conflicts are more likely to occur between countries in the same region.
+We use the minimum, logged distance between the dyads to operationalize this explanation.\footnote{Minimum distance estimation was conducted using the \pkg{CShapes} package \citep{weidmann:etal:2010a}.}

 One of the most well developed arguments linking conflict between dyads to domestic institutions involves the idea of the democratic peace.
 The specific vein of this argument that has found the most support is the idea that democracies are unlikely to go to war with one another \citep{small:singer:1976,maoz:abdolali:1989,russett:oneal:2001}.
 Arguments for why democracies may have more peaceful relations between themselves range from how they share certain norms that make them less likely to engage in conflict to others hypothesizing that democratic leaders are better able to demonstrate resolve thus reducing conflict resulting from incomplete information \citep{maoz:russett:1993,fearon:1995}.
 To operationalize this argument, we construct a binary indicator that is one when both countries in the dyad are democratic.\footnote{We define a country as democratic if its polity score is greater than or equal to seven according to the Polity IV project \citep{marshall:jaggers:2002}.}